Building a Bulk Asynchronous Bird Recipient Validation Tool

 • Better error and retry handling because if for some reason the API throws an error, the program currently doesn’t retry the call

 I’d also be curious to see if faster results could be achieved with another language such as Golang or Erlang/Elixir.
+Beyond language choice, infrastructure limitations can also impact performance - we've learned this firsthand when we hit undocumented DNS limits in AWS that affected our high-volume email processing systems.

 Please feel free to provide me any feedback or suggestions for expanding this project.